beaker-project/beaker/documentation/whats-new/index.rst

 Beaker 0.18
 -----------

-Beaker 0.18 brings improved usage reminder e-mails and a new workflow option for pre-defined host filters.
+Beaker 0.18 brings improved usage reminder emails and a new workflow option for pre-defined host filters.
 This release also includes a substantial refactoring of Beaker's internal kickstart templates, to provide better support for custom distros.